Drive Angry

 Drive Angry (alternatively titled Drive Angry 3D) is a 2011 American action horror film in the exploitation cinema tradition, directed by Patrick Lussier, who co-wrote it with Todd Farmer.
 The film stars Nicolas Cage, Amber Heard, William Fichtner, Billy Burke, Charlotte Ross, Katy Mixon, and Tom Atkins.
-Photographed in stereoscopic 3D, the film was released on February 25, 2011.
+Photographed in stereoscopic 3D, the film was released on February 25, 2011 by Summit Entertainment to mixed reviews from critics and grossing $40.9 million against a $45–50 million budget.

 Plot

-John Milton escapes from Hell after stealing Satan's gun, the Godkiller, to kill Jonah King, a Satanic cult leader who murdered Milton's daughter and her husband, and plans to ritually sacrifice Milton's infant granddaughter to unleash Hell on Earth.
+John Milton escapes from Hell after stealing Satan's gun, the Godkiller, to kill Jonah King, a Satanic cult leader who murdered Milton's daughter and his wife, and plans to ritually sacrifice Milton's infant granddaughter to unleash Hell on Earth.

 After interrogating and killing some of King's followers in Colorado, Milton discovers that the ritual will take place in Stillwater, an abandoned Louisiana prison.
 On his way there, he stops by a diner, where he meets Piper Lee, a waitress.
 Milton sabotages Piper's 1969 Dodge Charger, offering to fix it in exchange for a ride.

 Piper walks in on her boyfriend, Frank, cheating on her.
 Piper beats the woman, tosses her outside, and assaults Frank, who knocks her unconscious.
 Milton comes to Piper's aid and "borrows" Frank's Dodge Charger, taking Piper with him to Stillwater.
 Satan's operative, the Accountant, arrives on Earth with the mission to retrieve Milton and the Godkiller.
 The Accountant interrogates Frank and discovers Milton's destination.
 After killing Frank, he poses as an FBI agent, tricking a pair of state troopers into helping him.

 Stopping at a shady motel, Milton has sex with Candy, a waitress from a nearby bar.
 King and his men attack, and Milton violently dispatches them with many rounds of gunfire, leaving the naked and terrified waitress completely traumatized.
 The Accountant appears with the police and chases Milton and Piper, who by now are far ahead of them, hotly pursuing King in his recreational vehicle (RV).
 Milton uses the Godkiller to shoot at the Accountant, causing him to drive off a bridge.
 They follow King to a former church, find it filled with King's Satan worshipers, and are ambushed and captured by the cult.
 They kidnap Piper and shoot Milton in the eye, leaving him for dead.
 He awakens, kills King's cult, and pursues the RV in the Charger.
 Piper breaks free, fights King, and jumps through the RV's shattered window onto Milton's car hood.
 King disables the Charger by shooting its engine.